 - NewsRadio had Mr. James retiring and setting up a new station in New Hampshire.
 He asks Dave for one employee to take with him, and Dave without hesitation choses Matthew.
 The others feel sorry for Matthew and one by one they all join Jimmy.
 The episode ends with Dave alone at WNYX ...except for Matthew, who secretly stayed behind.
 It is implied that Dave later went with the others to get away from Matthew.

-- Nintendo Power set its final Nester comic in the room where Nester keeps old Nintendo memorabilia, including a complete collection of Nintendo Power magazines.
+- The final issue of Nintendo Power brought back its Nester comic after a long absence and set it in the room where Nester keeps old Nintendo memorabilia, including a complete collection of Nintendo Power magazines.
 After he and his son have a heartfelt discussion about coping with the magazine's discontinuation, they leave to play New Super Mario Bros.
 U, and Nester turns off the lights with a bittersweet smile on his face.

-- Scrubs parodies this idea in one of JD's daydreams, although it wasn't the finale, in which JD imagines leaving the hospital like they do at the end of sitcoms.
+- Scrubs parodies in the Series Fauxnale, when Dr Kelso asks JD what he expected his last day at Sacred Heart to be like, and he imagines leaving the hospital like they do at the end of sitcoms.
 He looks around and turns out the light just before going out the door, which turns out all the electricity in the entire hospital, causing a big panic as all the life support and vital equipment stopped working.

 - The final episode of Seinfeld was a two-parter that tried to incorporate as many previous guest stars as they could, and ended with the cast in jail, repeating dialogue from the first episode, and then Lampshading it.